mihkel-vilismae/SimTankECS/STYLE_GUIDE_INSTRUCTIONS.md

 - Components: somethingComponent.js.
 - Helpers: somethingHelpers.js.

+## 🚀 TSI Project Style Guide

+This guide defines how to name, structure, and organize code in the TSI project.
+Follow it strictly to keep the codebase clean, consistent, and future-proof.

-**🎨 Style & Formatting**
+1. **🎨 Style & Formatting**

 - Indentation: 2 spaces.
 - Semicolons: required.
 - Braces: always use { }, even for single-line blocks.
-- **Variables:**
 - const by default, let only if reassigned.
-- No var.
+No var.
-- **Naming:**
-- camelCase for variables & functions.
-- PascalCase for classes.
-- SCREAMING_SNAKE_CASE for constants.

-**🛠️ Best Practices**

-- Keep systems small and focused — one responsibility each.
-- Avoid duplicate logic → factor into helpers if reused.
-- Use smooth transitions (lerp, damping) for camera, movement, aiming.
-- Always ensure frame-rate independence (time delta aware).
-- Keep UI responsive to game state changes (sync highlighting, buttons, etc.).

-# 🚀 TSI Project Style Guide

-This guide defines how to name, structure, and organize code in the TSI project.
-Follow it strictly to keep the codebase clean, consistent, and future-proof.

-1. **Functions & Variables**
+2. **Functions & Variables**

 - camelCase for all functions and variables.
 ✅ spawnTank(), applyStyleScheme(), getCameraState()